Tampa Bay Rays Radio Network

 The Tampa Bay Rays Radio Network is a radio network in the southeastern United States that broadcasts baseball games and related programming for the Tampa Bay Rays of Major League Baseball.
 Additionally, there is a 2-station Spanish language network.
 Since 2009, WDAE/620 in St. Petersburg, Florida, has served as the flagship station for the network.

 In addition, WGES/680 in St. Petersburg, Florida airs games in Spanish but is not part of the network.

 Announcers

-Andy Freed has been part of the Rays Radio Network since 2005 after spending time with the Pawsox Radio Network as an announcer there as well as the Trenton Thunder.
+Paul Olden and Charlie Slowes were the Devil Rays' original radio team, broadcasting games from the teams' first season in 1998 through the 2004 season.

-Dave Wills also started with the Rays Radio Network in 2005 after 11 years with the Chicago White Sox.
-He has been broadcasting sports since 1991 when he was the first announcer for the Kane County Cougars.
+Andy Freed and Dave Wills formed a new radio team beginning in 2005.
+Freed had worked in sports broadcasting covering many sports, most recently for the Pawsox Radio Network and Trenton Thunder, while Wills had spent 11 years as a pre and post-game host on the Chicago White Sox radio network after having previously been the radio voice of the Kane County Cougars.
+The two worked together for 18 season and were voted the best radio team in the American League in a 2020 poll.
+However, the partnership ended suddenly when Wills died just before the start of the 2023 season.

-Neil Solondz joined the Rays Radio Network for the 2012 season as pregame and postgame show host.
-He spent the last eight years as play-by-play broadcaster for the Durham Bulls, the Rays' Triple-A affiliate.
-Solondz also had several stints filling in as Rays pregame and postgame show host the previous two seasons.
+Neil Solondz joined the Rays Radio Network in 2012 as a pregame and postgame show host after having spent the previous eight years as the radio voice of the Durham Bulls, the Rays' Triple-A affiliate.
+Following the death of Dave Wills, Solondz was promoted to join Andy Freed in the radio booth.

 On the Spanish broadcasts, Ricardo Tavaras does play-by-play and Enrique Oliu provides color commentary.